Coat of arms of Serbia: Usage

 The greater coat of arms is used on the buildings and premises of the President of the Republic, the Government, the National Assembly, the Supreme Court, the Constitutional Court, the Supreme Public Prosecutor, the Ombudsman, the State Audit Institution, and the National Bank of Serbia, as well as in their seals and stamps (Serbian dinar banknotes and coins issued by the National Bank of Serbia).
 It is also used on the buildings and premises of embassies and consulates abroad.

-The lesser coat of arms is used far more frequently, appearing on national flag, on most of the public documents (passports, identity cards, driver's licences, firearms licenses, birth certificates, etc.), uniforms of the uniformed services such as police and customs; on the buildings of other state bodies, provincial and local, as well as public services and in their seals and stamps.
+The lesser coat of arms is used far more frequently, appearing on national flag, on most of the public documents (passports, identity cards, driving licences, firearms licences, birth certificates, etc.), uniforms of the uniformed services such as police and customs; on the buildings of other state bodies, provincial and local, as well as public services and in their seals and stamps.
 It can also be used during celebrations, ceremonies, cultural or sports events that are significant for the state.